Tpichardo/osticket-prereq/README.md

 <h2>Database Setup & Final Installation</h2>

-1. In the browser, select <b>Continue</b> to continue the osTicket installation process.
+1. In the browser, select <b>Continue</b> to continue the osTicket installation process, If you closed the window, the URL is  <b>http://localhost/osTicket</b>.
 2. Fill out the form with your information. <i>Note:</i> The <b>Default Email</b> and the <b>Admin User Email address</b> must be different.
   - System Settings:
        - Create a <b>Helpdesk Name</b>.